One trade at a time -- unraveling the Equity Premium Puzzle: Discussion

 This is how we maintain the parsimony.
 On the one hand we treat investors as individuals who are free to learn and who are allowed to express any views they find logical.
 On the other hand we allow no room for speculation about what these views actually are.
 It is crucial that the views are not assumed, they are derived using the knowledge of payoff functions.

 Discussions regarding the use of our methods in economics inevitably lead to the question of market equilibrium.
 Indeed, how could a model explain the existence of well-defined market prices if all investors within that model are allowed to have whatever views they want?
-It turns out that, at least in some simple cases, the unique equilibrium market can be very easily derived (see Appendix~\ref{Sec:Equilibrium}).
+It turns out the unique equilibrium market can be very easily derived (see Appendix~\ref{Sec:Equilibrium}).

-In terms of current limitations, it is important to remember that Quantitative Structuring has its own motivation which is quite separate from economics.
-The motivation is the design of quality financial products.
-Eventually, this should cover both hedging and investments, but only investment products are currently considered.
-Thinking in terms of investment strategies includes a lot of practical cases~\cite{Soklakov_2014_WQS} and, as we just saw, it is enough to understand the magnitude of the equity premium, but it does leave a lot of room for improvement.
+It is important to remember that Quantitative Structuring has its own motivation which is quite separate from economics.
+The intrinsic motivation of Quantitative Structuring is the design of quality financial products.
+Independent motivation adds credibility to our analysis of the equity premium but it also comes with limitations.
+Eventually, Quantitative Structuring should cover both hedging and investments.
+However, the presented approach is currently limited to investments.
 Deep understanding of hedging strategies (deep enough to package them as financial products) is an important milestone for future work.